jakob-lilliemarck/fx-event-bus/README.md

 # fx-event-bus
 A simple event bus for monoliths where every node can handle any event.
-Designed for loose coupling of independent parts of an application domain.
+Designed to support loose coupling between independent parts of an application domain.

 ## What it is
  - Bus-based architecture for monolithic apps.